 (1) When we create products, we select ingredients that have already been studied and have demonstrated efficacy for the desired use case.
 For example, flax seeds have been shown to support healthy menstrual cycles.
 In this case, the study on a food's efficacy has already been completed on our behalf.

 (2) There is significantly less research completed on whole food ingredients as well as a lack of research studying women’s health needs.
 While the scientific community catches up on both fronts, we turn to biochemistry and physiology to understand the impacts of certain compounds and ingredients on our bodies.
 This means understanding a certain truth or pathway in the body and how a substance reliably interacts with it.
 For example, it is known that a category of foods called galactagogues (these include oats, flax, brewer’s yeast, fennel, and fenugreek) reliably stimulate prolactin and positively impact breast milk supply.

-Are your product safe to consume during pregnancy?
+Are your products safe to consume during pregnancy?

-The two ingredients we highlight when discussing/recommending these products to pregnant women are ashwagandha and shatavari (in the Tulsi Cinnamon Tea & in the Double Chocolate Chip Cookies).
-There are extremely limited studies on (1) pregnant women and (2) herbs, so it is possible to come across statements online like "there is no evidence that ashwagandha/shatavari is safe for pregnant women" when in reality, no clinical trials exist.
-Both of these herbs have a long history of consumption by pregnant women across the world for millennia.
-That said, we would encourage you, as with any product, to do what feels best for your body.
+In regards to other Agni products not specifically in the pregnancy box, the two ingredients we highlight when discussing/recommending these products to pregnant women are ashwagandha and shatavari (in the Tulsi Cinnamon Tea & Double Chocolate Chip Cookies).
+Both of these herbs have a long history of consumption by pregnant women across the world for millennia, especially in small food- and tea-based doses.
+However, there are extremely limited studies on (1) pregnant women and (2) herbs, so it is possible to come across statements online like "there is no evidence that ashwagandha/shatavari is safe for pregnant women."
+We recommend you consult a trusted practitioner and your own intuition about whether these herbs will serve you in pregnancy.